dell/csm-docs/content/docs/csidriver/_index.md

 ---
 title: "CSI Drivers"
 linkTitle: "CSI Drivers"
-description: About Dell EMC CSI Drivers
+description: About Dell Technologies (Dell) CSI Drivers
 weight: 3
 ---

-The CSI Drivers by Dell EMC implement an interface between [CSI](https://kubernetes-csi.github.io/docs/) (CSI spec v1.5) enabled Container Orchestrator (CO) and Dell EMC Storage Arrays.
+The CSI Drivers by Dell implement an interface between [CSI](https://kubernetes-csi.github.io/docs/) (CSI spec v1.5) enabled Container Orchestrator (CO) and Dell Storage Arrays.
 It is a plug-in that is installed into Kubernetes to provide persistent storage using Dell storage system.

 ![CSI Architecture](Architecture_Diagram.png)